Azure/azure-sdk-for-net/sdk/entra/WebJobs.Extensions.AuthenticationEvents/README.md

 If the `accessTokenAcceptedVersion` property is set to `2`:
 6. Set the `Issuer URL to "https://login.microsoftonline.com/{tenantId}/v2.0"
-7. Set an 'Allowed Audience' to the the Application ID (`appId`)
+7. Set an 'Allowed Audience' to the Application ID (`appId`)

 If the `accessTokenAcceptedVersion` property is set to `1` or `null`:
 6. Set the `Issuer URL to "https://sts.windows.net/{tenantId}/"
-7. Set an 'Allowed Audience' to the the Application ID URI (also known as`identifierUri`).
+7. Set an 'Allowed Audience' to the Application ID URI (also known as`identifierUri`).
 It should be in the format of`api://{azureFunctionAppName}.azurewebsites.net/{resourceApiAppId}` or `api://{FunctionAppFullyQualifiedDomainName}/{resourceApiAppId}` if using a [custom domain name](https://docs.microsoft.com/azure/dns/dns-custom-domain#:~:text=Azure%20Function%20App%201%20Navigate%20to%20Function%20App,Custom%20domain%20text%20field%20and%20select%20Validate.%20).

 By default, the Authentication event trigger will validate that Azure Function authentication integration is configured and it will check that the **client** in the token is set to `99045fe1-7639-4a75-9d4a-577b6ca3810f` (via the `azp` or `appid` claims in the token).